Fincher Family

 John and Miriam had several children including Samuel, Noah, Lilly Mae, and Josephine.

 Lilly Mae Fincher married William E. Ledbetter.
-They lived near the end of Front Hollow, which is now called Ledbetter Gap.
+They lived near the east end of Front Hollow, which is now called Ledbetter Gap.